-† Self-test indication of insufficient battery energy shall commence prior to the point, at which the residual battery energy is less than the energy required to support the minimum duration of continuous operation, as declared by the beacon manufacturer.
+Self-test indication of insufficient battery energy shall commence prior to the point, at which the residual battery energy is less than the energy required to support the declared minimum operating lifetime, as declared by the beacon manufacturer.

-- b) provide for that in the case of internal GNSS receivers powered by the primary\ beacon battery the number of GNSS self-tests shall be limited by the beacon design to prevent inadvertent battery depletion; - c) provide a distinct indication to register successful completion or failure of the GNSS self-test; - d) provide, for beacons with internal navigation devices: - a separate distinct indication that the limited number of GNSS self-test attempts has been attained, which shall be immediately indicated to the user once the GNSS Self-test has been initiated, - once the GNSS Self-test limit has been reached, further GNSS self-test activations shall not result in any RF-transmissions or further GNSS receiver power drain; - e) ensure that the duration of the GNSS self test is limited to a maximum time duration set by the manufacturer, noting that: - in the case where the beacon fails to encode the location into the 406 MHz message within this time limit the GNSS self-test shall cease, the beacon shall indicate a GNSS self-test failure and may transmit a single self-test burst with default location data, - in the case where the beacon encodes the location into the 406 MHz message within this time limit the GNSS self-test shall cease at that time (before the time limit is reached), indicate a GNSS self-test pass and may transmit a single self-test burst containing the valid location data; - f) provide an automatic termination of GNSS self-test mode, irrespective of the switch position, immediately after completion of the GNSS self-test cycle and indication of the test results; and - g) include instructions for the GNSS self-test in the Beacon Instruction Manual which shall include a clear warning on the use and limitations of this function, noting that instructions for the GNSS self-test shall not be included on the beacon itself.
+- b) provide for that in the case of internal GNSS receivers powered by the primary\ beacon battery the number of GNSS self-tests shall be limited by the beacon design to prevent inadvertent battery depletion; - c) provide a distinct indication to register successful completion or failure of the GNSS self-test; - d) provide, for beacons with internal navigation devices: - a separate distinct indication that the limited number of GNSS self-test attempts has been attained, which shall be immediately indicated to the user once the GNSS Self-test has been initiated, - a means to prevent any RF-transmissions or further GNSS receiver power drain, if further GNSS self-test activations are attempted, once the GNSS Self-test limit has been reached; - e) ensure that the duration of the GNSS self test is limited to a maximum time duration set by the manufacturer, noting that: - in the case where the beacon fails to encode the location into the 406 MHz message within this time limit the GNSS self-test shall cease, the beacon shall indicate a GNSS self-test failure and may transmit a single self-test burst with default location data, - in the case where the beacon encodes the location into the 406 MHz message within this time limit the GNSS self-test shall cease at that time (before the time limit is reached), indicate a GNSS self-test pass and may transmit a single self-test burst containing the valid location data; - f) provide an automatic termination of GNSS self-test mode, irrespective of the switch position, immediately after completion of the GNSS self-test cycle and indication of the test results; and - g) include instructions for the GNSS self-test in the Beacon Instruction Manual which shall include a clear warning on the use and limitations of this function, noting that instructions for the GNSS self-test shall not be included on the beacon itself.